almetica/almetica/README.md

 ## Contributing

-Please contacts us in advance if you want to help with the server development so that we don't work on the same stuff at the same time.
+Please have a look in the project backlog in Github to see what is currently being worked on.
+If you plan make big changes to the codebase, it's wise to contact the project in advance, so that possible issues with the implementation can be discusses in advance.

-Always write tests for the stuff you program.
+Always write tests for the code you write.
 Code without tests will not be included.

+## Code of Conduct

+The almetica project adheres to the [Contributor Covenant](https://www.contributor-covenant.org/).

 ## FAQ